DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 fallen down, and is haunting the economy of the West.
 Facing the de-orbitalization of the debt, the financial class multiplied the attempts to create value from nothing.
-But in order to do that, the financial class is turning into nothing the products and the institutions of social activity.
+But in order to do that, the financial class is turning the products and institutions of social activity into nothing.
 A sort of black hole began to swallow the richness produced in the last two hundred years, particularly in Europe.
 The credit derivatives market is the place where destruction replaces production.
 Since the ’80s, when ‘futures’ became commonplace